RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 Now just reboot and voila !

+## Troubleshooting
+If your controllers are connecting and you can use them from within EmulationStation, but *cannot* use them from inside the emulators, do the following:

+* Make sure you do not have conflicting xboxdrv configurations.
+If you installed the daemon, make sure you don't have another instance of the service running (`ps ax | grep xboxdrv` will show you this).
+Things may not work correctly if you have the daemon service (option 3 from above) *AND* something in `/etc/rc.local`.
+(There may be a message at startup that indicates a `LIBUSB` error if this is the case).
+* When training the controllers using `retroarch-joyconfig`, make sure that you exit EmulationStation.
+* Use the `retropie_setup.sh` script to train your controller.

 ## Xbox 360 controller glitchy?

 According to [this post](https://github.com/petrockblog/RetroPie-Setup/issues/214#issuecomment-21796016) it might help to add the line ```dwc_otg.speed=1```to the file ```/boot/cmdline.txt```.